MultiCraft/repixture/mods/rp_mobs/API.md

 * `entity_definition`: Entity definition table.
 It may contain this custom function:
   * `_on_capture(self, capturer)`: Called when a mob capture is attempted by capturer (a player).
                                      Triggered by `rp_mobs.call_on_capture`
+* `textures_child`: If set, this will be the mob texture for the mob as a child.
+Same syntax as `textures` of the entity definition.
+Adult mobs will use `textures`
 * `animations`: Table of available mob animations
   * The keys are string identifies for each animation, like `"walk"`
   * The values are tables with the following fields: